Riicarus/Compiler/README.md

 ## Syntax

-### Syntaxer

-Syntaxer scans the token list given by Lexer, completing following tasks:

-- AST construction
-- symbol table generation
-- scope management

-AST makes it better to deal with semantic analysis.

-#### Parse Algorithm

-Syntaxer mainly uses recursive descent analysis, and there may be some look-ahead optimization algorithm to help syntaxer define which production to use next.

-Syntaxer does not get all lex tokens from lexer once, but gets one by one.
-When successfully consuming a token or ignore a token for error recovery, syntaxer gets next token from lexer through calling method `Lexer#next()`.
-Syntaxer will stop the token iteration when meeting the `EOF` token.

-#### Error Handling

-Currently the syntaxer will only scan and report the first occurred error, because when meeting one error, the syntaxer will throw an `IllegalStateException`.
-But we could add some more error recovery algorithms to scan more error and report better error messages.

-We may also report warnings instead of only reporting errors.
-The warnings meaning the statement may be unnecessary or lead some runtime errors.

 ### Syntax Define

 As the syntax analysis algorithm we use is recursive descent analysis, so the syntax cannot contain left recursion or be ambiguous.